aydenjahola/discord-multipurpose-bot/README.md

 ### Fun Commands

-- **/trivia**: Starts a trivia game with video game-themed, Anime & Manga and Computers (more to come soon!) questions.
+- **/trivia**: Starts a trivia game with video game-themed, Anime & Manga, Computers, Board Games, Comics, Cartoons & Animations, Film and General Knowledge (more to come soon!) questions.
 Players have 30 seconds to answer.

   - Accepts both number answers (1-4) **or** the correct answer
   - for example: